How to Use the Phish Alert Button in Gmail

-Click the PAB anytime you believe you have received a phishing email or any potentially dangerous email.
+Click the PAB if you believe you have received a phishing email or any potentially dangerous email.
 Any emails you report using the PAB will be automatically deleted from your inbox.
 The emails you report will also be forwarded to a designated contact within your organization for analysis.

 The steps for blocking an email sender vary based on your email client.
 Contact your supervisor or IT team with any questions.

 How do I use it?

 Once the PAB add-in is installed, upon your next Chrome restart, you will be prompted with a message to "Allow" the KnowBe4 PAB app.
 Click the "Allow" button on this message.

 After allowing the PAB app, you will see the PAB as an orange Phish Hook within Gmail.
 You can use the Phish Hook to report any email as a phishing email, but you cannot use the PAB to report multiple emails at once.
 Each potential phishing email should be reported individually.
 However, if an email has multiple emails associated with it, ALL of the emails will be reported when you report the single email.

 In order to report potential phishing emails using the Google PAB extension, you must be logged in to Google Chrome and your Gmail account.

 There are three ways to report an email as a phishing email:

 1) Click the Phish Hook while viewing the email.

 2) Select the checkbox to the left of the email while in the inbox view.
 Then, click the Phish Hook.